wincent/masochist/content/wiki/Git 1.6.2.rc2.md

 ---
-tags: git
+tags: git wiki
 ---

-    A release candidate GIT 1.6.2.rc2 is available at the usual places for testing:
+A release candidate GIT 1.6.2.rc2 is available at the usual places
+    for testing:

      http://www.kernel.org/pub/software/scm/git/